Logawinner/Lindora/README.md

 * Please use clean code
 * Please document your changes
 * Test your code before making a PR
+* If your PR breaks the code on repo it will get rejected

 # Issues